Best Milk for Babies: a dietitian’s guide to safely introducing baby to milk

 There have been cases where infants have developed nutrient deficiencies when they’ve been fed an inappropriate milk alternative without supervision by a nutrition professional.

 For the rest of the family, an alternative milk may be fine!
-We all have unique nutritional needs, which is why we created this guide to deciding which milk or alternative is best for YOUR unique needs.
-And again, as mentioned above, if a child cannot be weaned to dairy milk then it’s best to seek support from your health care team and when it comes to nutrition, we can help by completing a thorough nutrition assessment.
+We all have unique nutritional needs, which is why I created this guide to deciding which milk or alternative is best for YOUR unique needs

 In the 70s, childhood obesity was on the rise.
 With good intentions to reduce this trend, some physicians started to recommend that infants be given skim (fat-free) milk.
 However, this study shows babies fed skim milk deplete their fat stores to maintain growth in length.
 Children need the fat for brain development and the additional calories fat provides for growth.

-For the most part, we tell parents to follow Ellyn Satter’s division of responsibility.
+For the most part, I tell parents to follow Ellyn Satter’s division of responsibility.
 According to this plan, caregivers decide what, when, and where food is offered, but the child decides whether they’ll eat and how much they’ll eat.
-We’ll emphasize that last part: you, the caregiver, don’t set a minimum or maximum amount of food.
+I’ll emphasize that last part: you, the caregiver, don’t set a minimum or maximum amount of food.

 Too much of a good thing does exist!
 Children who drink more than 3 cups (750 ml or 24 oz) of milk a day are at higher risk of developing an iron deficiency.
 This is because: